rackerlabs/rackspace-how-to/content/rms-cloudflare/how-cloudflare-works.md

 product_url: rms-cloudflare
 ---

-More than just Content Delivery (CDN) services, customers rely on Cloudflare&reg;'s global network to enhance security, performance, and reliability of anything connected to the Internet.
+More than just Content Delivery (CDN) services, customers rely on the Cloudflare&reg; global network to enhance security, performance, and reliability of anything connected to the Internet.
 Cloudflare doesn't require additional hardware, software, or changes to your code.